Whether you’re a new graduate or looking to change gears in your career, you’ve likely considered the choice: Public

 The answer depends on the type of work you see yourself doing, as well as your personality traits and career goals.

 Private, or corporate, accountants are employed by individual companies.
 Public accountants work for companies that provide accounting services to others.
 While public accountants gain experience working with a variety of businesses, corporate accountants become accounting experts in their specific companies and industries.

-Curious about salaries and hiring for public and private accounting jobs?
-Fast-forward to the Salary Center.
+Curious about hiring for public and private accounting jobs in your city?
+Fast-forward to our job openings in these hot cities:

 - Staff auditor jobs in Denver

 - Senior accountant jobs in New Orleans

 If you're weighing the prospects of public vs. private accounting, take a look at the summary below, and then dive deeper to explore the differences and similarities.

 - Education and certifications — accounting degree and CPA license required for public accounting; accounting degree required and CPA license valuable for private accounting

 - Background — Familiarity with business systems and strong analytical skills for public accounting; knowledge of business process and industry standards for private accounting

 - Typical schedule — Expect long hours, frequent travel and work with a variety of clients for public accounting; expect consistent schedules, less travel and work with your primary company for private accounting